-“Display Driver Stopped Responding and Has Recovered” Error message appear on Windows 10/8.1/8/7/XP when user run any installed application such as games or a video application.
-System will display such type of error when Timeout Detection and Recovery (TDR) feature detects that the graphics card (GPU) unable to respond within a period of time and reinitializes it with the Windows Display Driver Model (WDDM).
+The system will display such type of error when Timeout Detection and Recovery (TDR) feature detects that the graphics card (GPU) unable to respond within a period of time and reinitializes it with the Windows Display Driver Model (WDDM).

-Causes of “Display Driver Stopped Responding?
+What Causes Display Driver Stopped Responding?

-- Sometimes due to old video card is responsible for such error, it happens because it gets completely incompatible for your Windows OS.
+- Sometimes due to the old video card is responsible for such error, it happens because it gets completely incompatible for your Windows OS.

 - Running too many applications at the same time in the background may also trigger this error.